 Wave even offers an affordable payroll add-on to help make its service a bit more complete, as well as a payments plan, both of which will, in fact, cost you money.

 So, what’s the catch?
 Well, there’s no built-in inventory tracking, for a start.
-This means that you’ll have to make sure you stay on top of all that paperwork, and drops Wave's accounts payable score down to a only-okay 7/10 stars, compared to Zoho‘s 8.5/10 score and Sage's 8/10 score within that research category.
+This means that small business owners have to make sure they stay on top of all that paperwork, and it drops Wave’s accounts payable score down to an only-okay 7/10 stars, compared to Zoho‘s 8.5/10 score and Sage’s 8/10 score within that research category.

 Plus, it only has one plan available, meaning you can’t really scale with the platform as your business grows.
-As a result, our researchers awarded Wave a dismal 0/10 stars for advanced features, the lowest of any accounting software on this list: The service is simply not for large or ambitiously growing businesses.
+As a result, our researchers awarded Wave a dismal 0/10 stars for advanced features, the lowest of any accounting software on this list: The service simply does not offer tools for any large businesses or ambitiously growing small ones.

 Still, Wave would make a brilliant choice for small companies that are just starting out.
 The free plan provides no obstacles to entry for businesses on a budget and the basic features still provide the help you need to get started.